Skip to main content

 Intelligent Octopus Flux is a different product

 Intelligent Octopus Flux is not just standard Flux with a new name.
-It asks Octopus to optimise a compatible home battery, using cheaper import periods and planned export periods to support the grid and improve the return from stored solar.
+When it is open, it asks Octopus to optimise a compatible home battery, using cheaper import periods and planned export periods to support the grid and improve the return from stored solar.
+At this review, Octopus’s Intelligent Flux page says the tariff is temporarily unavailable and directs readers to standard Flux instead, so treat reopening and eligibility as live checks rather than assumptions.

-Octopus’s current Intelligent Flux page says you need solar panels, a connected smart meter and a compatible battery brand.
-The listed brands include GivEnergy, Tesla, SolarEdge, Enphase, Huawei, Sigenergy and others, but eligibility can change, so check the live Octopus page before buying hardware or switching tariff.
+Octopus’s Intelligent Flux page says you need solar panels, a connected smart meter and a compatible battery brand.
+The live eligibility selector lists brands such as AlphaESS, Ecoflow, Enphase, Fox ESS, GivEnergy, Hanchu ESS, Huawei, Sigenergy, SolarEdge and SunPower.
+Octopus’s export hub shows a shorter teaser list, so treat the live selector as the practical check and confirm the exact model before buying hardware or switching tariff.

 This can suit a household that wants automation and is happy for Octopus to make charging and discharging decisions.
-It may not suit someone who wants full manual control, has an unsupported battery or uses a battery mainly to back up the home rather than trade energy with the grid.
+It may not suit someone who wants full manual control, has an unsupported battery, depends on a warranty or installer restriction that limits third-party control, or uses a battery mainly to back up the home rather than trade energy with the grid.

 Eligibility checks to make first